BRIAN VANDEPUTTE

 GOOGLE ARTS & CULTURE → Ballroom in Focus

 As part of the broader Ballroom in Focus campaign, my team and I, together with photographer Texas Isaiah, partnered with Destination Tomorrow, a New York City-based, LGBTQI+ non-profit, to profile the next generation of transgender, Ballroom icons.
+In a social series captured on the Pixel 8, we asked these rising artists how they found a safe, creative haven in the Ballroom community and what trans joy means to them.

 Made with Annalie Juan, Chris Bradford, Ozodi Onyeabor, Gang Buron-Yi, Peter Johnson, Amaré Symone, and other talented folks at Google Brand Studio.